AlexColmer/IaC-Infrastucture-as-code/README.md

 - In the pull method, the to be configured server pulls its configuration from the controlling server whereas the push method, the controlling server pushes the configuration to the destination system.
 ![Alt text](Ansible%20diagram.png)

+# confifuraion managment
+- Configuration Management is the process of maintaining systems, such as computer hardware and software, in a desired state.
+# orchestration
+- Orchestration is the process of coordinating multiple automation pipelines and integrating different toolsets
 # How to get three machines running and ansible on the controller machine

 ## Step 1